mysticatea/react-helix/README.md

 ### Server-side Rendering

-Event bubbling to carry actions does not work in server side. (just ignored) But, react-helix does not prevent rendering.
+Event bubbling to carry actions does not work in server side.
+But, react-helix does not prevent rendering (maybe.
+NEEDS TEST).

 ### Browser Compatibility